mposnikmle/maximilianweb3secblog/posts/lowlevelcalls.md

 ---
 # Low-level Calls In Solidity
 ### What are low-level calls in Solidity?
-In Solidity, smart contracts communicate with eachother via the Ethereum Virtual Machine using the <mark>EVM CALL Opcode</mark>.
+In Solidity, smart contracts communicate with each other via the Ethereum Virtual Machine using the <mark>EVM CALL Opcode</mark>.

 ```
 MyContract.someFunctionFromMyContract()